 inherited attributes are better described as

-Autocopy attributes behavior is simple: unless an attribute definition in a production body gives a different rule, the attribute is simply copied from the parent to all children the attribute also occurs on.
+Autocopy attributes differ from inherited attributes in that some equations are automatically generated.
+Unless an attribute equation in a production body gives a different rule, the attribute is simply copied from the parent to all children the attribute also occurs on.

 Note that currently, autocopy attributes are not permitted to be parameterized.
 This restriction may or may not be lifted in the future.

-Attributes that may have their value influenced by aspects are called collection attributes, and are declared by giving the attribute an associated composition operator:
+Attributes that may have their value influenced by aspects are called collection attributes, and are declared by giving the attribute an associated composition operator using

 synthesized attribute errors :: [Message] with ++;